wilfred11/iv/README.md

 The first thing to do is to let dowhy attempt to find an estimand.

-As the voucher is uninfluenced by the unobserved U node, and it influences education, it is a good estimand for the effect of education on income.
+As the voucher node is uninfluenced by the unobserved U node, and it influences education, it is a good estimand for the effect of education on income.

-The output upon finding the estimand voucher looks like
+The output upon finding the estimand voucher looks like below.
+The estimand assumptions made for the voucher estimand are true, as our data was created according to these premises.

 Estimand type: EstimandType.NONPARAMETRIC_ATE